pzhaojohnson/rnacanvas.embedded/README.md

 npm install @rnacanvas/app-object
 ```

-The `RNAcanvas` app object constructor can be accessed as a named import.
+The `RNAcanvas` app object constructor is accessible as a named import.

 ```javascript
 import { RNAcanvas } from '@rnacanvas/app-object';